New Neurofeedback Clinic at PDC Campus Now Open

 Neurofeedback works by training the brain to function at its maximum potential, which is similar to the way the body is exercised, toned and maintained.
 The technology is safe and effective for children and adults ages 5 to 95.

-"Train your attention, decrease anxiety or depression, alleviate chronic pain, lessen behaviors that interfere with living your best life and provide rehabilitation patient care services," says Dr. Connie McReynolds, who established the neurofeedback service in 2011 as director of the institute.
+"Train your attention, decrease anxiety or depression, alleviate chronic pain, lessen behaviors that interfere with living your best life," says Dr. Connie McReynolds, who established the neurofeedback service in 2011 as director of the institute.